RGouz/NLP/A Simple API for Summarization/Readme.md

 * [Setup](#setup)

 ## General Info
-Fun made Summarizer using google pegasus.\
+Fun made Abstractive Summarizer using google pegasus.\
-a
+The output <u>summary</u> may not be optimal and maybe contain errors.

 ## Technologies